Blog Nutrition Healthy Eating Seaweed Salad Benefits: 8 Reasons Why You Should Add It To Your Diet

 Supports Gut Health

 Next on the seaweed salad nutrition benefit list is that it supports gut health.
-As earlier mentioned, sea vegetables are a potent source of fiber.
-The fiber in seaweed helps feed friendly gut bacteria (9).
-An imbalance of good and bad gut bacteria can lead to diseases and uncomfortable symptoms.
+As previously mentioned, sea vegetables are a potent source of fiber.
+The fiber in seaweed helps feed friendly gut bacteria (15).
+An imbalance of good and bad gut bacteria may contribute to diseases and uncomfortable symptoms.

-Also, carbohydrates in brown seaweed known as sulfated polysaccharides increase the growth of friendly gut bacteria.
-They also increase the production of short chain fatty acids by gut bacteria that support and nourish the cells lining the gut (11).
+In addition, carbohydrates in brown seaweed known as sulfated polysaccharides may increase the growth of friendly gut bacteria.
+They may also increase the production of short-chain fatty acids by gut bacteria that support and nourish the cells lining the gut (16).

-Heart disease is the number one cause of death all over the world.
-Fiber-rich foods such as marine algae may help lower cholesterol levels (9).
-Obesity, a diet rich in saturated fats, smoking, alcohol and physical inactivity put you at risk of unhealthy cholesterol levels.
+Heart disease is the number one cause of death globally.
+Fiber-rich foods such as marine algae may help lower blood cholesterol levels (17).
+Obesity, a diet rich in saturated fats, smoking, drinking alcohol, and physical inactivity all put you at risk of unhealthy cholesterol levels.

-Seaweed also contains fiber, peptides, carotenoids all of which help lower serum cholesterol and blood pressure.
-A study done by the Japanese Public Health center found that consumption of seaweed is inversely related to the risk of ischaemic cardiovascular disease (29).
+Seaweed also contains fiber, peptides, and carotenoids, all of which may lower serum cholesterol and blood pressure.
+A study by the Japanese Public Health center found the consumption of seaweed to be inversely related to the risk of stroke (18).

 Type 2 diabetes is a disease caused by an impairment in the regulation of blood glucose.
-It is characterized by high blood sugar levels, insufficient insulin production and insulin resistance.
-Risk factors include being overweight, unhealthy eating, a sedentary lifestyle or family history of type 2 diabetes.
+It is characterized by high blood sugar levels, insufficient insulin production, and insulin resistance.
+Risk factors include being overweight, unhealthy eating, a sedentary lifestyle, or a family history of type 2 diabetes.

-Seaweed is a fiber-rich food and this may help regulate the blood glucose and insulin levels (14).
-In a small study, 9 women and 11 men were allocated to either a seaweed supplementation group or control group.
-At the end of the 4 week study, it was concluded that seaweed improves glycemic control, lowers blood lipids, and increases antioxidant enzyme activities (13).
+Seaweed is a fiber-rich food and this may help regulate blood glucose levels (13).
+In a small study, 9 women and 11 men with diabetes were allocated to either a seaweed supplementation group or control group.
+At the end of the 4-week study, it was concluded that seaweed improves glycemic control, lowers blood lipids, and increases antioxidant enzyme activities (19).

 See also

-Seaweed may also help lower your risk of certain cancers such as prostate, colon and breast.
-Research indicates that seaweed and seaweed derived products may have anticancer effects via mechanisms such as inhibition of cancer cells invasion, growth and metastases and induction of apoptosis (30).
-A 2014 review described the mechanisms by which seaweed may have potential as anticancer agents in breast and colorectal cancer (4).
+Seaweed may also help lower your risk of certain cancers such as prostate, colon, and breast.
+Research has indicated that seaweed and seaweed-derived products may have anti-cancer activities via mechanisms such as the inhibition of cancer cell invasion, growth, and metastases and the induction of apoptosis (22).
+A 2014 review described the mechanisms by which seaweed may have potential as anti-cancer agents in breast and colorectal cancer (23).

 Another review looked at the anti-cancer activity of red seaweed.
-The study found that terpenes, polyphenols and polysaccharides are the major contributors of the anti-cancer activity in red seaweed.
+The study found that terpenes, polyphenols, and polysaccharides are the major contributors of anti-cancer activity in red seaweed.
 Poryphyran also displays anti-cancer activity as it is toxic for cancer cells and induces cell death.
-Carrageenan inhibits tumor growth by arresting the cell cycles of tumors at specific phases (3).
+Carrageenan inhibits tumor growth by arresting the cell cycles of tumors at specific phases (24).

-Most studies to date on the anticancer effects of seaweed have been done in test tubes, so it isn’t fully understood whether or how supplementation with seaweed or including it in the diet might affect cancer risk in humans.
+Most studies to date on the anti-cancer effects of seaweed have been done in test tubes, so it isn’t fully understood whether or how supplementation with seaweed or including it in the diet may affect cancer risk in humans.

 Eating small but regular amounts of seaweed is completely safe.
-There are, however, a few dangers that come with eating too much seaweed.
+However, there are a few dangers that come with eating too much seaweed.
 There are 2 major brown seaweed side effects:

 While iodine is important for thyroid function, too much can be harmful.
-An overload of iodine intake may precipitate goiter, hypothyroidism, hyperthyroidism or thyroid autoimmunity (16).
-Most healthy people are however able to tolerate moderately high intakes of well.
+An overload of iodine intake may precipitate goiter, hypothyroidism, hyperthyroidism, or thyroid autoimmunity (25).
+However, most healthy people are able to tolerate moderately high intakes quite well.

-In Japan, the daily average intake of iodine is approximated to be between 1000 and 3000 micrograms (7) This is way over the tolerable limit of iodine which is 1100 micrograms (19).
-Eating seaweed thus, poses a risk if consumed everyday and in high amounts.
-Ironically, the high iodine intake is sometimes regarded as one reason why the Japanese people are among the healthiest in the world.
+In Japan, the daily average intake of iodine is approximately 1,000 to 3,000 micrograms (26) This is way over the tolerable limit of iodine, which is 1,100 micrograms (27).
+Therefore, eating seaweed poses a risk if consumed every day and in high amounts.
+Ironically, the high iodine intake is sometimes regarded as one of the reasons why the Japanese people are among the healthiest in the world.

 See also

-Seaweed can rapidly accumulate high concentrations of metals like cadmium, copper (III) and copper (IV).
-Even in trace amounts, metals such as lead, mercury and cadmium can be toxic.
-Heavy metals are usually stored in the fatty tissues and organs and may have adverse effects on the central nervous system (12).
+Seaweed can rapidly accumulate high concentrations of metals such as cadmium, copper (III), and copper (IV).
+Even in trace amounts, metals such as lead, mercury, and cadmium can be toxic.
+Heavy metals are usually stored in fatty tissues and organs and may have adverse effects on the central nervous system (28).

-A 2017 study analyzing metal load in seaweeds from Europe and Asia found that the levels of aluminum, lead and cadmium in 4 grams of seaweed, did not pose any health risk (23).
-However, if you regularly consume seaweed in large amounts, there is potential for metals to accumulate within your body.
+A 2017 study analyzing metal load in seaweeds from Europe and Asia found that the levels of aluminum, lead, and cadmium in 4 grams of seaweed didn’t pose any health risk (29).
+However, if you regularly consume seaweed in large amounts, there is potential for metals to accumulate in your body.

 Seaweed Salad Recipes

-Making seaweed salad is just as easy as tomato salad.
-Common ingredients added to the sea weed include rice vinegar, sesame oil, soy sauce, ginger juice or scallion.
-But since it is a salad you can get creative with the ingredients in your pantry and see how it turns out.
+Making seaweed salad is just as easy as making tomato salad.
+Common ingredients that are added to the seaweed include rice vinegar, sesame oil, soy sauce, ginger juice, and scallions.
+However, as it’s a salad, you can get creative with the ingredients in your pantry and see how it turns out.

-Below are 2 simple ways you can prepare seaweed salad:
+Below are 2 simple ways you can prepare a seaweed salad:

-You can replace the wakame seaweed with the type you prefer or use more than one kind of seaweed.
+You can replace the wakame seaweed with a type you prefer or use more than one kind of seaweed.

 • 50 grams (1.7 ounces) dried wakame seaweed